AlexsLemonade/scpca-downstream-analyses/README.md

 ## Metadata file format

 Now the environment should be all set to implement the Snakemake workflow.
-Note that we have provided a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config.yaml` which sets the default values for variables needed to run the workflow.
-You will need to provide a project metadata TSV file that is relevant to your input data files, with columns and values as described below.
+Before running the workflow, you will need to create a project metadata TSV file that is relevant to your input data files, with columns and values as follows:

-**Note:** For Data Lab staff members working on development, the default `config.yaml` file as well as the project metadata file have been set up to use the shared data present on the Rstudio server at `/shared/scpca/gawad_data/scpca_processed_output`.

-The default `config.yaml` variables that are relevant to your project include the following:

-- **`project_metadata`**: relative path to your specific project metadata TSV file with the columns as follows:
 - `sample_id`, unique ID for each piece of tissue or sample that cells were obtained from,  all libraries that were sampled from the same piece of tissue should have the same `sample_id`
 - `library_id`, unique ID used for each set of cells that has been prepped and sequenced separately
 - `filtering_method`, whose values should be one of "manual" or "miQC"
 - `filepath`, the full path to the RDS file containing the pre-processed `SingleCellExperiment` object, each library ID should have a unique `filepath`

+## Running the workflow

+We have provided a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config.yaml` which sets the default values for variables needed to run the workflow.

+**Note:** For Data Lab staff members working on development, the default `config.yaml` file as well as the project metadata file have been set up to use the shared data present on the Rstudio server at `/shared/scpca/gawad_data/scpca_processed_output`.

+The default `config.yaml` variables that are relevant to your project include the following:

+- `project_metadata`: relative path to your specific project metadata TSV file with the columns as follows:
 - `results_dir`: relative path to a results directory to hold your project's output files
 - `mito_file`: full path to a file containing a list of mitochondrial genes specific to the genome or transcriptome version used for alignment.
 By default, the workflow will use the mitochondrial gene list obtained from Ensembl version 104 which can be found in the `reference-files` directory.

-## Required parameters

 You can tell the config file to point to your specific project variables by running Snakemake using the `snakemake --cores 2` command and modifying the relevant parameters using the `--config` flag as in the following example: